othierry/pistache/README.md

 ## Running the tests ##

-You will also need brunch to launch the tests of the lib, you can (and should!) download brunch at http://brunch.io
+You will also need brunch or npm to launch the tests of the lib, you can download brunch at http://brunch.io
 ```
 $ cd {pistache-download-dir}
 $ brunch test
+# or
+$ npm test
 ```

 ## Usage ##